This page has paths:

 Obverse: James, by the grace of God, King of England, Scotland, France, and Ireland

-Reverse: Hence peace, plenty, and pure religion
+Reverse: Hence peace, plenty, and plain religion

 Commentary by Crystal B. Lake: This plate depicting one coin and four medals reflects the ongoing attempts members of the Society of Antiquaries of London (SAL) made to document the history of British coinage.
 These particular specimens, however, do not perfectly fit into the Society’s schema for their Metallographia Britannica project.
 As such, they represent both the sheer difficulty of assembling a numismatic history of Britain as well as the Society’s interest in rare, politically significant, and aesthetically compelling numismatic objects.
 In other words, while the SAL debated and deployed various strategies for cataloguing British coins and establishing their worth, they also engaged in collecting and documenting unique examples of numismatic pieces that were notable because they were scarce, because they illustrated a facet of British history, or because they were beautiful.